mantono/fwalker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 ## Documentation
-See [docs.rs/fwalker](https://docs.rs/fwalker/) for complete documentation
+See [docs.rs/fwalker](https://docs.rs/fwalker/) for complete documentation and more advanced usage.

 ## Usage
 Add crate to Cargo.toml to use it